 And then there’s the Cubs and the days that stretch back generations since they last won this thing.
 That’s a long time, 108 years, and it’s a story that has the power and potential to be one of the most incredible sports stories ever.

 Let’s put it in perspective.
-As my colleague Dayn Perry pointed out in his excellent piece, only six teams in MLB history have managed to turn a 3-1 postseason series deficit into victory when having to win the final two games on the road, as the Cubs are trying to do.
+As my colleague, Dayn Perry, pointed out in his excellent piece, only six teams in MLB history have managed to turn a 3-1 postseason series deficit into victory when having to win the final two games on the road, as the Cubs are trying to do.
 That’s a very optimism-damping 13.6 percent of those who faced that situation.

 Hard to do?
 Yes.
 Unlikely?
 Of course.